Open source · inferred tag-attribution for AWS

 GCP

-Implemented · awaiting validation
+Implemented · awaiting live run

 Code follows google-cloud-asset v4 + cloud-logging protobuf payloads; mocked-shape tests pass